BG2CRW/top_k_optimization/README.md

 - **bad case**

 ## Installation
-1.Rnstall pytorch1.0, run`conda install pytorch torchvision -c pytorch`
+1. Install pytorch1.0, run`conda install pytorch torchvision -c pytorch`

-2.Run `conda install future requests six pillow`
+2. Run `conda install future requests six pillow`

-3.Run `pip install sklearn tqdm`
+3. Run `pip install sklearn tqdm`

-4.Run `cd top_k_optimization`
+4. Run `cd top_k_optimization`

-5.choose right config file in main.py and set it whether you would download and split download and whether you need the dataset with bounding boxes in *_config.py and run `python main.py`
+5. Choose right config file in main.py and set it whether you would download and split download and whether you need the dataset with bounding boxes in *_config.py and run `python main.py`

 ## Validation
-#draw TSNE picture
+Draw TSNE picture

-#choose right config file in test_and_tsne.py and set it whether you would download and split download and whether you need the dataset with bounding boxes in *_config.py
+Choose right config file in test_and_tsne.py and set it whether you would download and split download and whether you need the dataset with bounding boxes in *_config.py
 Run `python test_and_tsne.py'